-Introduction: The purpose of this study was to determine the effectiveness of the selected group exercise on motor skill and cognitive function of children with autism spectrum disorders (ASD) using a quasi-experimental design with repeated measures.
+Introduction: The present study aimed to determine the effects of a selected group exercise on motor skills and cognitive function in children with Autism Spectrum Disorders (ASDs).

-Materials and Methods: Forty children with ASD aged 5-12 years old participated in this study.
-The Bruininks–Oseretsky Test of Motor Proficiency (BOTMP), the Wisconsin Card Sorting Test (WCST) were performed along 3-stages: baseline, pretest, and posttest across Sports, Play and Active Recreation for Kids (SPARK).
-The repeated measures Analysis of Variance (ANOVA) and Analysis of Covariance (ANCOVA) were used for analyzing the data.
+Methods: Forty children with ASD aged 5-12 years participated in this quasi-experimental study.
+The Bruininks–Oseretsky Test of Motor Proficiency (BOTMP), and the Wisconsin Card Sorting Test (WCST) were performed in 3 assessment stages of baseline, pretest, and posttest in Sports, Play, and Active Recreation for Kids (SPARK).
+The repeated-measures Analysis of Variance (ANOVA) and Analysis of Covariance (ANCOVA) were used for analyzing the collected data.

-Results: The results demonstrated that the selected exercises have positive effects on motor skill (p <0.05) however have not significant effects on cognitive function (p>0.05).
+Results: The current research results demonstrated that the selected exercises presented positive effects on motor skills (P<0.05) in the studied subjects; however, they indicated no significant effects on their cognitive function (P>0.05).

-Conclusion: According to the results, the SPARK’s training on autistic children with severe mobility limitations is more effective but has not cognitive function improvement.
+Conclusion: According to the present study results, the SPARK’s training is effective on children with ASDs and severe mobility limitations; however, it presented no cognitive function improvement in the study participants.